camunda/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

 * Cawemo 1.4 or later (to create and distribute worker catalogs)
 * Camunda Modeler 4.2 or later (to apply the worker catalog to your process model)

-# Camunda BPM RPA Bridge configuration
+# Camunda Platform RPA Bridge configuration
 The bridge is configurable through the `application.yml` file that is included in the provided archive.
 Properties marked with a `'*'` are required to be filled before starting the bridge.